 In 1915 the company failed when it badly underbid a contract for a large commercial vessel designed by Geary.
 Blanchard went to work for other yards, and in 1919 he was able to open the N. J. Blanchard Boat Company on the north shore of Lake Union.
 Geary continued to recommend Blanchard to build sailboats, motor yachts, and commercial vessels of Geary's design, including the 72-foot schooner Katedna, the new company's first major project, still sailing in 2017 under the name Red Jacket.

 In 1922 Blanchard's yard burned to the ground as he was setting up to build a 115-foot motor yacht for a wealthy oilman.
-He was able to complete the project at an idle facility in Ballard, and in 1923 he established a new lakeside yard on Fairview Avenue on the lake's east shore.
+He was able to complete the project at an idle facility in Ballard, and in 1923 he established a new yard on Fairview Avenue on Lake Union's east shore.
 Blanchard and Geary had a falling out, and Geary started sending his projects to Lake Union Dry Dock.
 But a wealthy customer insisted he use Blanchard to build the magnificent 100-foot yacht Malibu, which was completed in 1926 and can still be seen cruising Northwest waters.